robseb/LinuxVSCppFPGA/README.md

 ![GitHub](https://img.shields.io/static/v1?label=Microsoft+Visual+Studio&message=2019&color=yellowgreen)
 ![GitHub](https://img.shields.io/github/license/robseb/socfpgaPlatformGenerator)
-# Microsoft Visual Studio 2019 for C++ Linux Development demo applications to getting started with embedded C++ development for Intel SoC-FPGAs
+# Microsoft Visual Studio 2019 for C++ Linux Development demo applications to get started with embedded C++ development for Intel SoC-FPGAs

 **These three C++ Demo projects show how to interact with FPGA Soft-IP- and Linux Devices on an embedded Linux.
 Also, it is demonstrated how to use the *Intel hwlib* to change for instance the FPGA configuration.**
 I designed it to give users of my embedded Linux ["*rsyocto*"](https://github.com/robseb/rsyocto) a starting point in C++ development.